 WHERE IS LAUTERBRUNNEN

-Once you have purchased the Swiss Travel Pass, I recommend downloading the ‘SBB Mobile’ app from the App Store.
-You can use SBB Mobile to check all trains, buses and boat timetables in Switzerland when you’re on the move.
+I also recommend downloading the SBB Mobile app from the App Store.
+You can use this app to check all train, bus and boat timetables in Switzerland when you’re on the move.

 HOW TO GET FROM INTERLAKEN TO LAUTERBRUNNEN

 If you are visiting Lauterbrunnen from the nearby city of Interlaken, there are hourly trains that depart from Interlaken East Train Station and using the Swiss Travel Pass, taking a train to Lauterbrunnen Railway Station couldn’t be easier.

 The train from Interlaken to Lauterbrunnen takes only twenty minutes and you’ll disembark right in the center of upper Lauterbrunnen Valley.

 When you arrive in Lauterbrunnen, it’s an easy walk through the village to a number of different scenic viewpoints of Staubbach Falls and upper Lauterbrunnen Valley.

 Staubbach Falls is one of the impressive waterfalls I have ever seen which is why I have added it to my Lauterbrunnen blog!
 These glacial falls gush down from the 300 meter high peaks and emerge into the river that cuts through the village of Lauterbrunnen.

 Visiting Staubbach Falls is one of the best things to do in Lauterbrunnen in summer and in winter.